vanus-labs/docs/content/vanus-connect/template-guides/github-star-triggers-slack.md

 You can receive notifications when specific events occur in a repository by adding a GitHub Source on Vanus Connect.

-This guide will help you get a Discord notification whenever a user Star your Github repository.
+This guide will help you get a Discord notification whenever a user Stars your GitHub repository.

 <iframe width="800" height="450" src="https://www.youtube.com/watch?v=rdVSI0yRrUo" title="YouTube video player" frameBorder="0" allowFullScreen={true} allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share"></iframe>